ScizorsBLBC/test-esl-lessons/README.md

 #### Option 1: Feature Branch to Production (Recommended)

-If your changes are on a feature branch (like `button-refactor`):
+If your changes are on a feature branch (like `architectural-refinement`):

 1. **Create Pull Request on GitHub**:
    - Go to `https://github.com/ScizorsBLBC/ESL-Lessons`
    - Click "Pull requests" tab
    - Click "New pull request"
-   - Select `button-refactor` as the compare branch
+   - Select your feature branch as the compare branch
    - Select `main` as the base branch
    - Click "Create pull request"